MrFriendCS/MrFriendCS.github.io/h-cs/ddd/H-DDD-Computed-Values/index2.md

 | test4     |     | Number |      | Y     | Range: >= 0 and <=20 |
 | test5     |     | Number |      | Y     | Range: >= 0 and <=20 |

 The table called Table3 stores the details of students and the marks they achieved in monthly tests (each test was out of 16 marks).

 Both students whose surname starts with the letter `J` have found errors in their test results for test 2 and test 4.

 {:start="3"}
-3. Use a single SQL query to increase each of their test 2 results by 2 marks and each of their test 4 results by 1 mark.
+3. Use a single SQL query to changed the required records.
+Increase each of their test 2 results by 2 marks and each of their test 4 results by 1 mark.